 Here are 10 of the best places to visit in Peru – covering gorgeous beaches and dense jungle, deep canyons and ancient archaeological sites, as well as lively and beautiful cities.

-Explore the capital city’s museums and colonial architecture and enjoy the upmarket neighbourhood of Miraflores.
+- Lima Explore the museums and colonial architecture in the capital of Peru and enjoy the upmarket neighbourhood of Miraflores.
 Give in to tempting gourmet treats and exotic culinary experiences.
 Take a stroll through Parque del Amor with views of the Pacific Ocean, or Parque Kennedy for its evening craft market.

 The carefully-curated itineraries in our Peru guide will inspire you to make the most of your trip, whether you’re travelling to Peru for the first time or you’re a seasoned visitor.